Accelerated first-order methods for a class of semidefinite programs: Numerical experiments

 \paragraph{CSSDP.} The complementary slackness SDP algorithm (CSSDP)~\cite{ding2021optimal} similarly constructs a sequence of iterates $\gamma^{(i)}\to\gamma^*$ and occasionally solves a compressed $k$-dimensional SDP~\cite[MinFeasSDP]{ding2021optimal} in the vector space corresponding to the $k$-many minimum eigenvalues of the slack matrix $M(\gamma^{(i)})$.
-As in our implementation of CertSDP, we instantiate CSSDP with Accelegrad~\cite{levy2018online} as the iterative method for producing iterates $\gamma^{(i)}$ and solve the compressed SDP once every $\approx 250$ iterations.
+As in our implementation of CertSDP, we instantiate CSSDP with Accelegrad~\cite{levy2018online} as the iterative method for producing iterates $\gamma^{(i)}$ and solve the compressed SDP at iterations $1$, $2$, $4$, $\dots$, $256$ and then once every $256$ iterations thereafter.
 The compressed SDPs are solved using SCS solver with all error parameters set to $10^{-13}$.
 Since CSSDP needs to solve the compressed SDP frequently, we make sure to instantiate the optimization problem just once in order to amortize the cost of allocating the $k\by k$ symmetric matrix variable.

 \paragraph{SketchyCGAL.} \citet{yurtsever2021scalable} observe that one may track any \emph{linear image} of the primal matrix iterates (as opposed to the matrix iterate itself) in the CGAL~\cite{yurtsever2019conditional} algorithm.
 Combining this observation with the Nystr\"om sketch gives SketchyCGAL.
-In our code, we implement a variant of this idea, where we replace the Nystr\"om sketch with the linear map sending a matrix in $\S^n$ to its top-right $(n-k)\times k$ submatrix.
-We omit this algorithm in our large-format experiments as its performance was very similar to that of CSSDP in preliminary experiments (see \cref{sec:additional_numerical}).
+For \eqref{eq:dist_min_qmp}, we implement a variant of this idea, where we replace the Nystr\"om sketch with the linear map sending a matrix in $\S^n$ to its top-right $(n-k)\times k$ submatrix.

-\paragraph{ProxSDP and SCS.} ProxSDP~\cite{souto2020exploiting} and the splitting cone solver (SCS)~\cite{odonoghue2016conic} are first-order methods that can be used to tackle large-scale SDPs.
+\paragraph{ProxSDP and SCS.} ProxSDP~\cite{souto2020exploiting} and the splitting cone solver (SCS)~\cite{odonoghue2016conic} are FOMs that can be used to tackle large-scale SDPs.
 ProxSDP combines the primal-dual hybrid gradient method with an approximate projection operation that allows it to replace a full eigendecomposition with a partial one whenever the rank of the true SDP solution is small.
-SCS employs a first-order method to tackle the homogeneous self-dual embedding but does not explicitly take advantage of possible low rank solutions.
+SCS employs an FOM to tackle the homogeneous self-dual embedding but does not explicitly take advantage of possible low rank solutions.